akasheu2005-wq/Integrator-/README.md

 •	Used in waveform generation and analog computation.
 ## Viva Questions
 1. What is an integrator circuit?
+   A circuit that produces output proportional to the integral of input voltage.
 2. Write the output equation of integrator.
+   Vout​=−RC1​∫Vin​dt
 3. Why does output lag input?
+   Because integration of sine gives negative cosine, which lags by 90°.
 4. What happens at very low frequency?
+   Output amplitude becomes very large and may saturate.
 5. What is practical integrator?
+    An integrator with an additional resistor in parallel with the capacitor to prevent saturation and improve stability.